Power News We love to talk!

 Demanding repeal of the electricity reforms bill immediately, APEEU general secretary V.S.R.K.
 Ganapathi said that the move was aimed at weakening the public sector power companies.

 He warned that electricity companies all over the country had decided to launch a nationwide agitation, if the bill was not withdrawn.
 He said that while the number of electricity consumers in the State was growing every year, the number of employees was going down.
 Instead of filling the vacant posts, the government was appointing contract workers and depriving them of minimum wages and other benefits.

 As against the requirement of four employees for every 1,000 consumers, their strength was only 1.9 per 1,000 in the State.A total 1.3 crore consumers were being served by a mere 25,200 employees and officers in the State.

 Mr. Ganapathi demanded among other things: implementation of wage revision, unlimited medical facility for all employees and extension of ex gratia and life insurance facility to contract workers, who died in accidents while on duty.

-- Power cut different from supply interruption: Minister Read more
+- Power supply deficit 0.9% in April-June quarter Read more

 - CERC approves tariff for various transmission assets of POWERGRID Read more

 - Railways to use bio-diesel in a big way Read more

 - US trade body recommendation may impact Indias solar power sector Read more

 - Co-generation power plant at Alanganallur yet to see light of day Read more